SAP-archive/cloud-platform-workflow-virtual-event/exercises/09/readme.md

 ![user interface details](uidetails.png)

-:point_right: Save the workflow definition, and then follow the same "build/deploy" process you used in the [previous exercise](../08) - build at the project level, deploy at the `.mtar` file level.
+:point_right: Save the workflow definition, and then follow the same "build/deploy" process you used in previous exercises - either the context menu approach, or the terminal-based approach.
+Your choice :-)

+> If you opt for the terminal-based approach, you can use the power of the Unix shell and combine commands, such that the `cf deploy` will run automatically, but only if the `mbt build` completes successfully: `mbt build && cf deploy mta_archives/OrderFlow_0.0.1.mtar`.
+See [Conditional execution](https://en.wikipedia.org/wiki/Bash_(Unix_shell)#Conditional_execution) if you want to learn more.

 :point_right: Now create a new instance using the Collection Runner in Postman, as you have [done before in Exercise 08](../08#4-create-a-new-instance-of-the-workflow-definition).